isomerpages/govtech-stp/_periodic-commuting-arrangement/00b-pca-terms-and-conditions.md

 : c. agrees to disclose, and gives consent for medical providers to disclose, his/her COVID-19 Polymerase Chain Reaction (“**PCR**”) test results to the employer and relevant government authorities in Singapore.

 2. If the foreign employee is approved for the Periodic Commuting Arrangement (“PCA”) Scheme, additional work pass conditions in **Annexes A and B** will be imposed on:
-: a. the Employer of the foreign employee; and
+: a. the Employer of the foreign employee and;
 : b. the foreign employee, by the Controller of Work Passes pursuant to section 7(4A) of the Employment of Foreign Manpower Act ("EFMA") (Cap.
 91A).

 3. The Government of Singapore will not hesitate to take enforcement measures against Employers and foreign employees who do not comply with the additional work pass conditions, including commencing criminal proceedings, revoking work passes and withdrawing work pass privileges.